-To help safeguard your child’s sight, make sure they have regular comprehensive eye exams at least once per year.
+To help safeguard your child’s sight, make sure they receive regular comprehensive eye exams at least once per year.

 Untreated visual problems can hamper your child’s development and impact their ability to learn.

-Your child may be experiencing visual problems if they:
+Your child may be experiencing vision problems if they:

 You can find us in the Cornerstone Shopping Complex across the parking lot from Mark’s and right beside Cornerstone Dental.